The Call (Eyüplü Halit), digital fine art print, gilded frame, 125 x 156 cm. 2016.

 The Call (Eyüplü Halit), 2016

-In The Call (Eyüplü Halit), stemming from a famous story of Eyüplü Halit, I made a call from various channels (social media etc.) in order to shoot a photograph at a determinate place and date.
+In The Call (Eyüplü Halit), stemming from a famous story of Eyüplü Halit, I made a call from various channels (social media etc.) to shoot a photograph at a determined place and date.
 Here is the text of the call:

-Originally from Crete, Eyüplü Halit (Halit of Eyüp) was a holdover from the end of the Ottoman era, a con artist who was always clean-shaven, sharply dressed and unfailingly polite, and whose stories have become an important part of popular culture in Turkey.
-His most astounding tale (according to Cumhuriyet newspaper of April 4th, 1930) involved him posing as a government clerk, a police chief, an army officer or a rich dandy in order to swindle 68 women out of their jewelry and money with promises of marriage, for which he was sentenced to 10 years in prison...
+Originally from Crete, Eyüplü Halit (Halit of Eyüp) was a holdover from the end of the Ottoman era, a con artist who was always clean-shaven, sharply dressed and unfailingly polite, and whose stories have become an essential part of popular culture in Turkey.
+His most astounding tale (according to Cumhuriyet newspaper of April 4th, 1930) involved him posing as a government clerk, a police chief, an army officer, or a wealthy dandy in order to swindle 68 women out of their jewelry and money with promises of marriage, for which he was sentenced to 10 years in prison...

 “I might be a government clerk, a handsome officer with a bright future, or a rich and well-dressed gentleman, but at this very moment, at the peril of humiliating myself before such a kind and compassionate lady as yourself, I need to ask for the paltry sum of 1000 lira – to be repaid, naturally, as soon as possible!..”

 Is everything ship-shape after such an untimely request for help, so inappropriate to the course of a love story at its very start?
 Does love continue?
 Has the lady given the money?
 If so, what will she do with the suspicion that suddenly overwhelms her?
 In the end, what has the lovely lady chosen: to suppress her suspicion and believe, accepting the risk of her choice, or to give in to her suspicion and perhaps lose a lifelong love for merely a few pennies?